BlackHC/mdp/README.md

-# MDP Environment for the OpenAI Gym
+# MDP environments for the OpenAI Gym

 This Python framework makes it very easy to specify simple MDPs.